kubewarden/docs/docs/quick-start.md

 :::

 * `kubewarden-defaults`, which will create a `PolicyServer` resource named `default`.
-It can also install a set of recommended policies to secure your cluster by enforcing some best practices.
+It can also install a set of recommended policies to secure your cluster by enforcing some well known best practices.

 ```console
 helm install --wait -n kubewarden --create-namespace kubewarden-crds kubewarden/kubewarden-crds